389ds/389ds.github.io/docs/389ds/howto/howto-cleanruv.md

 If there are multiple entries you need to get rid of, just execute the ldapmodify again with each replica ID number.

 NOTE: **This operation does not replicate.
-You will have to perform this operation on all of your servers (masters, hubs, consumers).**
+You will have to perform this operation on all of your servers (suppliers, hubs, consumers).**